 We give logical structure on $\C^\I$ by showing that, under suitable hypotheses, it is closed under the relevant operations in $\C^{\disc{\I}}$.
 It is enough to show closure under the type-forming operations; for term-forming operations, closure is automatic since $\C^\I$ is a full subcategory.

-For the covariant type-formers we consider, no extra hypotheses are needed: \begin{proposition} For any ordered homotopical inverse cat $\I$, $\C^\I$ is closed under the $\Id$-type, $\Sigma$-type, and unit type operations on $\C^{\disc{\I}}$ constructed in Section~\ref{sec:logical-structure}. \end{proposition}
+For the covariant type-formers we consider, no extra hypotheses are needed: \begin{proposition} For any ordered homotopical inverse category $\I$, $\C^\I$ is closed under the $\Id$-type, $\Sigma$-type, and unit type operations on $\C^{\disc{\I}}$ constructed in Section~\ref{sec:logical-structure}. \end{proposition}

-\begin{proof} We claim that in each case, the comprehension of the type produced is levelwise equivalent to a diagram which we already know is homotopical, so is homotopical by \ref{prop:diag-equiv-to-homot-diag}.
+\begin{proof} We claim that in each case, the comprehension of the type produced is levelwise equivalent to a diagram which we already know is homotopical, so is homotopical by Proposition~\ref{prop:diag-equiv-to-homot-diag}.

-The levelwise equivalences are given by the constructor maps \begin{itemize} \item $\refl_A : \Gamma .A \to \Gamma .
+The levelwise equivalences are given by the constructor maps: \begin{itemize} \item $\refl_A \colon \Gamma .A \to \Gamma .
 A .
-A . \Id_A$; \item $\pair : \Gamma .
+A . \Id_A$; \item $\pair \colon \Gamma .
 A .
-B \to \Gamma . \Sigma_A B$; \item $\star_{\Gamma} : \Gamma \to \Gamma .
-1_\Gamma$ \end{itemize} These maps are certainly equivalences in $\C^{\disc{\I}}$, since they are always equivalences in any CwA with the logical structure in question.
+B \to \Gamma . \Sigma_A B$; \item $\star_{\Gamma} \colon \Gamma \to \Gamma .
+1_\Gamma$. \end{itemize} These maps are certainly equivalences in $\C^{\disc{\I}}$, since they are always equivalences in any CwA with the logical structure in question.
 But they also lie within fibrant slices of $\C^{\disc{\I}}$, and so by Lemma~\ref{lem:equivalences-are-levelwise} are levelwise. \end{proof}